rokka-n/docker_rspec/README.md

 I saw this post about testing Dockerfile builds with serverspec: https://robots.thoughtbot.com/tdd-your-dockerfiles-with-rspec-and-serverspec

-I wondered if it wass possible to do the same testing using docker itself (docker-in-docker).
+I wondered if it was possible to do the same testing using docker itself (docker-in-docker).

-So you won't depend on any gems or packages isntalled locally.
+So you won't depend on any gems or packages installed locally.

 With a little bit of hacking - sure its possible!